SOFTS-Raw sugar futures climb; focus on India and Brazil

 COCOA

-(Reporting by Nigel Hunt Editing by Kirsten Donovan and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt Editing by Kirsten Donovan, David Goodman and Shinjini Ganguli)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.